Tooronga Family Dentistry in Glen Iris

 Posted on 05.7.18

-Sports Medicine Australia also recommend the use of custom fitted mouthguards, and have worked with the ADA to develop a “No Mouthguard, No Play” policy which sporting clubs and schools can adopt.
+Sports Medicine Australia and the ADA have partnered to promote a “No Mouthguard, No Play” policy, which many schools and sporting clubs in Glen Iris and across Victoria are adopting.

 Posted on 05.7.18

-ADA and the Australian Health Policy Collaboration (AHPC) have released a report showing three in four children consume too much sugar while one in three five- to six-year-olds had decay in their baby teeth.
+The ADA, alongside the Australian Health Policy Collaboration (AHPC), published a report highlighting concerning trends in kids’ dental health.
+It revealed that three in four children consume too much sugar, and one in three children aged five to six already have decay in their baby teeth.
+For more details access the Australia’s Oral Health Tracker report.

 Posted on 05.7.18

-Research led by the University of Adelaide’s Associate Professor Lisa Smithers and published in the Journal of Paediatrics and Child Health reveals that Australian children are being exposed to twice as much unhealthy food advertising as healthy food advertising.
+Recent research led by Associate Professor Lisa Smithers from the University of Adelaide, published in the Journal of Paediatrics and Child Health, has found that Australian children are exposed to twice as much unhealthy food advertising as healthy food advertising.

 Posted on 05.7.18